 How To Consume Medical Marijuana?Green Relief Health Admin

 Are you looking for how to consume medical marijuana, but you are unsure?
 There are several ways you can consume medical marijuana with each having different positives and negatives.
-In this blog we will walk you through the various ways you can consume medical marijuana in Maryland so you are more informed how cannabis may help you.
+In this blog we will walk you through the various ways you can consume medical marijuana in Maryland or Delaware so you are more informed how cannabis may help you.

 If you are curious about medical marijuana and would like to take the first step to getting the help you are looking for, there is an online appointment option available to set up a certification consultation with one of our providers to walk you through the process.

 Marijuana can be inhaled by vaporizing or through smokable flower.
 Because it does not have to make its way through the digestive system or liver, the THC enters your circulatory system faster during smoking or vaporizing marijuana.
 Let us look at the two inhalation methods to compare their differences.

 Onset: The onset of consuming marijuana in a smokable form is within seconds as it is nearly immediately released into your body through your lungs.

 Duration: When you consume medical marijuana in a smokable form its effects generally will last between 1-3 hours, with its peak effects occurring within about 30 minutes of smoking the product.

 Smoking medical marijuana is generally the most well-known method of consuming medical marijuana.
 Understandably, many patients wonder about the health effects of inhaling smoke.
 The health concerns of smoking tobacco have added to the negative stigma of marijuana, but research has shown there is not much to worry about.
 Regular marijuana smoking causes microscopic injury to the airways and can increase the risk of chronic bronchitis symptoms, but this subsides if smoking is stopped.